etridgely/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map creates a new array while '.forEach' does not.

 2. What is the difference between a function and a method?

+    A method is a function type specific to and associated with Objects.

 3. What is closure?

+    In JavaScript, the function body has access to variables that are defined outside the function body.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global Binding - call a value within the scope of Window/Global Implicit Binding - calling the value of an object immediately to the left of the preceeding dot Explicit Binding - calling the value of an object explicitly, thus overriding an old value, using either call or apply methods
+    New Binding - calling the value of an object in a new object, created and returned by a constructor function

 5. Why do we need super() in an extended class?

+    For inheritance, super() connects a parent's constructor with the child's attributes and vice versa.

 ## Project Set up